 - High Hat

-- White Cupcakes with Cream Cheese Icing (Wedding cake)
+- White Cupcakes (Wedding cake)

-Unique Cupcake Flavors
+Unique Cupcakes Flavors

 If you can imagine it someone has probably made it into a cupcake.
 Use these unique flavors to come up with your own ideas!
 Be sure to check out the basic cupcake recipe at the end of this post – you can use it as a starting point.